Frequently Asked Questions

 Is Best Before date the same as expiration date?

 The phrase “Best By” or “Best Before” is recognized by the FDA (U.S. Food & Drug Administration) to indicate the date when a product will be at its best flavor and quality.
+It is not an expiration date.
 “Consumers should examine foods for signs of spoilage that are past their “Best if used by” date.
 If the products have changed noticeably in color, consistency or texture, consumers may want to avoid eating them.
 If you have questions or concerns about the quality, safety and labeling of the packaged foods you buy, you are encouraged to reach out to the company that produced the product.
 Many packaged foods provide the company’s contact information on the package.
 Manufacturers apply date labels at their own discretion and for a variety of reasons.
 The most common is to inform consumers and retailers of the date to which they can expect the food to retain its desired quality and flavor.” - www.fda.gov

 The chocolate I received has a white residue on the surface.
 Is it safe to eat?